DACF Home → Bureaus & Programs → Maine Forest Service → About Us → Forest Protection → Firewise USA → Firewise USA Sites

 This community faces challenges such as excessive softwood and limited access to freshwater for suppressing wildfires.
 They have participated in our “Defensible Space Brush Chipping Program” and chipped up tons of brush near homes and within 50’ of common forested areas.
-Last year, A “Firewise USA Day” was held at the Georgetown Fire Station.
+Occasionally, the “Firewise USA Day” is held in conjunction with the annual Fire Department auction

 Cushing Island is a unique island community located off the coast of Portland.
 Like the other Portland islands, they face challenges such as invasive shrubs and vines, long response time from the mainland and forested areas that are very susceptible to windthrow.
 They have spent countless hours removing vegetation near homes and bucking up spruce blowdowns on the western side, so they can decay on the forest floor.
 Fortunately, the community is willing to work together to maintain defensible space near structures and keep their paths open for access.

 Located on a peninsula heavily forested with mature spruce, this community also faces challenges with vehicle access, limited freshwater for wildfire suppression and steep slopes where fire could spread rapidly.
 In addition, many of the cottages and homes are log cabins built decades ago and covered with creosote.

 In 2014, the Sprucewold Firewise USA Community was awarded $900 from the National Fire Prevention Association to support activities to help reduce wildfire hazards.
 They were considered “runners up” in a national contest called “1000 safer places.”